EU revamps trade policy in face of protests

 Europeans, she said, know that trade can deliver more jobs and growth, but did not want to compromise on human rights, sustainable development and high quality regulation and public services.
 They also wanted to know more about negotiations.

-The Commission, which is responsible for trade policy in the European Union, will prioritize concluding free trade deals with the United States and Japan and an investment agreement with China.
+The Commission, which is responsible for trade policy in the European Union, will prioritise concluding free trade deals with the United States and Japan and an investment agreement with China.

-The Commission is under increased pressure to act after 12 countries around the Pacific Rim, including the United States and Japan, forged a deal to liberalize commerce
+The Commission is under increased pressure to act after 12 countries around the Pacific Rim, including the United States and Japan, forged a deal to liberalise commerce

 It will seek to update existing free trade agreements with Mexico and Chile and the customs union with Turkey and to open the door to negotiations with Asia-Pacific nations, such as Australia, New Zealand, the Philippines and Indonesia.